 The symptoms of physical depression can vary from person to person and may be caused by a number of factors such as stress, illness, or injury.
 Symptoms could include weight gain (or loss), fatigue, restlessness, and agitation.
 Psychological depression symptoms may include feelings of hopelessness, guilt, or worthlessness.

 Major Depressive Disorder

-Depression is the most common mental illness in the United Kingdom, affecting about one out of every ten adults.
+Depression is the most common mental health illness in the United Kingdom, affecting about one out of every ten adults.
 Studies show that major depressive disorder (MDD) accounts for up to 80% of these cases.
-Yet despite its prevalence, MDD is still not well understood and there are no diagnostic tests to identify the disorder with certainty.
+Yet despite its prevalence, MDD is still not well understood.

 Persistent Depressive Disorder